livepeer/livepeer-python/docs/sdks/asset/README.md

 res = s.asset.create(req)

-if res.data is not None:
+if res.object is not None:
     # handle response
     pass
 ```